Ojas1584/Contract_Analysis/README.md

 ##  Overview

 The current project uses a production scale pipeline to analyse legal contracts of CUAD (Contract Understanding Atticus Dataset).
-It is powered by an LLM (Ollama + llama3.1:8b) and developed Retrieval-Augmented Generation (RAG) solution to provide enterprise-level contract intelligence at 90 percent extraction accuracy on key clauses.
+It is powered by an LLM (Ollama + llama3.1:8b) and developed Retrieval-Augmented Generation (RAG) solution to provide enterprise-level contract intelligence ~80% average extraction accuracy on key clauses.

 ### Core Capabilities